apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 Removal of internal Cluster Sharding data is only relevant for "Persistent Mode".
 The Cluster Sharding `ShardCoordinator` stores locations of the shards.
-This data is safely be removed when restarting the whole Akka Cluster.
+This data is safely be removed when restarting the whole Pekko Cluster.
 Note that this does not include application data.

 There is a utility program @apidoc[cluster.sharding.RemoveInternalClusterShardingData$]